 - Financials (what will you do with the KQ Labs funding?
 How much additional money will you need to achieve your key milestones?)

-- Roadmap (include your key milestones)
+- Roadmap and key milestones

 - Exit for investors

 The programme kicks off with three intensive days for the selected startup teams, which all of the startups are expected to attend.
 This is to allow the KQ Labs team to get to know the new startups so as to identify any gaps and mentoring needs.

 This is followed by a five month programme with once-weekly workshops (generally on Wednesdays) and seminars covering topics such as fundraising, pitch training, business models, team building and leadership, scaling, intellectual property, regulatory aspects, market access (UK and internationally), and various aspects of access to data including ethics.
 We will also facilitate introductions and mentoring with a hand-picked network of experts, investors and corporates.

 The programme culminates in a Demo Day in March, where the startups will pitch their ideas to potential investors and partners, including VCs, angel investors and pharma.

 Do we have to participate for the whole five month period?

 Yes.
 This will give you the opportunity to take full advantage of the numerous acceleration opportunities, networking events and coaching.

 No. Due to the pandemic, the core programme content will be delivered virtually, supplemented with in-person or hybrid networking opportunities if circumstances allow.
 The virtual delivery of the core programme is aimed to facilitate participation from companies all over the UK, and also to give people more certainty for planning purposes.

 Do we have to be UK citizens?